loic-prieto/fire-archmage-site/root/warhammers/aos/setting/calyster/nations/meredia/old-meredia.md

 For a long time, this strategy served them well.

 Garish was a man of resources and contacts, a scion of one of the most powerful Houses in Roda.
 A high official of the Republic, serving as a diplomat for Meredia in Zyjin.
-Alarmed by a build-up of the Kingdom's military forces, and what its contacts hinted to be the preparation for an invasion to the republic,
+Alarmed by a build-up of the Kingdom's military forces, and what its contacts hinted to be the preparation for an invasion to the republic, the diplomat prepared a plan that would redirect those war preparations and resources or even stop them altogether.

+He prepared a grand espionage operation, making use of a vast network of informants and undercover agents inside the court to provide false information to High King Vetzjira about a potential attack from the Silver Covenants to the kingdom.
+Tensions had been running high between the two countries for decades now, and the thread would be credible enough that the king would divert its resources into preparing a defence of its realm rather than attacking the republic.
+And, in turn, it could use this preparation to warn the Covenant Lords of a potential attack, which would make them prepare for it, which would reinforce the information coming to the High King.
+Then the republic could offer itself as a peace broker, perhaps even bolstering trade between the two enemies as a way to ensure that peace, and the republic would be right in the middle of this trade.
+A risky plan but sound, in the mind of the diplomat, to both stave off the kingdom's aggression and increase the wealth of the republic.

+During the last decades, the monarch of Aras and the Magi Lord of the Covenants had been